Saturday, June 14, 2025

 • Goal reminders: Set reminders to log meals daily—consistency builds success.

 Celebrate hitting milestones like losing 5 pounds or sticking to your plan for a month.
-Progress isn’t just about numbers—it’s the habits you build along the way.
+Progress isn’t just about numbers—it’s about the habits you build along the way.

 Handling Setbacks and Maintaining Discipline